nashabrina/Medium/README.md

 # Medium
-Hello Everyone, This is My Repository that also Written in My Medium Website :)
+Hello Everyone, This is My Repository also Written on My Medium Website :)
+I am a newbie at this Platform since I just jump into Data Science things at the beginning of 2023, I hope it will push me forward to learn eagerly about Data Science